Master of Science in Software Engineering

 - Already hold an advanced degree, but wish to continue their studies in a new or related area.

-Credits earned in a Graduate Certificate can be applied toward a master's degree.
+Credits earned in a graduate certificate can be applied toward a master's degree.
 Visit the graduate certificate page for a complete listing of Graduate Certificates, click here.